yiisoft/factory/README.md

 ### Tuning for production

 By default, the factory validates definitions right when they are set.
-In production environment, it makes sense not turn it off by passing `false` as a third constructor argument:
+In production environment, it makes sense to turn it off by passing `false` as a third constructor argument:

 ```php